GuuledH/Terraform-HO1/README.md

-terraform-ansible
+Terraform-Ansible

+In this hands-on project I will attempt to:

-Provision EC2 instance using Terraform and install software and deploy app using Ansible
+1. Provision EC2 instance using Terraform and install software and deploy app using Ansible

-Create an EC2 instance
+2. Create an EC2 instance

-Create a Security Group and whitelist the port 22 & 8080
+3. Create a Security Group and whitelist the port 22 & 8080

-Fetch the Public IP
+4. Fetch the Public IP

-Run Ansible Playbook
+5. Run Ansible Playbook